- Common Name(s):

 - Edible Plants, Herbs, Native Plants, Perennials, Wildflowers

-Wildlife Value: Attracts bees, butterflies, and hummingbirds.
+Wildlife Value: Attracts bees, butterflies, and Ruby-throated hummingbirds.
 Members of the genus Monarda support the following specialized bees: Dufourea monardae, Perdita (Perdita) gerhardi, and Protandrena abdominalis.
 This plant is resistant to damage by deer and rabbits.

-Insects, Diseases, and Other Plant Problems: Plants are susceptible to powdery mildew, espeically in crowded gardens, but it is usually in the late season after flowering.
+Insects, Diseases, and Other Plant Problems: Plants are susceptible to powdery mildew, especially in crowded gardens, but it is usually in the late season after flowering.
 Prune stems to increase air flow.
 Severe cases may require fungicidal sprays.
 In addition, if the soil is allowed to dry out, the stressed plants become increasingly susceptible to disease.
 Rust can also be a problem.

 - Summer to early fall

 - Bee balm features 2-4’ tall square stems clad with opposite, ovate to ovate-lanceolate, medium to deep green leaves (3-6” long) with serrate margins.
 The leaves emit a minty fragrance when bruised or crushed.

 - Bee balm is a somewhat coarse, clump-forming, mint family member that features tubular, two-lipped, bright scarlet-red flowers crowded into dense, globular, terminal flowerheads (to 3-4” across) somewhat resembling unkempt mop-heads.
 The flowers are in a compact rounded head, usually single and terminal.
 Each flowerhead is subtended by a whorl of showy, red-tinged, leafy bracts.
 Long summer bloom extends for about 8 weeks from early/mid-summer to late summer.
 Plant foliage declines after bloom, particularly if infected with mildew.

 - Herbaceous perennial